Kristina01111000/Drws_site/README.md

 Where should the mission of growing holistically go?
 Not homepage, make a new page and figure out where to link to it from, make a similar page for the community section, Consider adding monthly topics back to the header
-For homepage add more hotlinks below the slider, if you are already a member click here to get to our patreon site collections see if the contributor levels on patreon should be changed
+For homepage add more hotlinks below the slider, if you are already a member click here to get to our patreon site collections see if the contributor levels on patreon should be changed, look over the description of them to see if any should be moved up or down